If you’re wondering what to do in Madeira, this travel guide will help you discover the sights beyond its capital city, Funchal.

 Tip: Don’t miss the chance to see the headland from the other side.
 You can get to the Ponta do Rosto miradouro on foot by following the path on the left across the rocks from the end of the car park.
 If you’re driving, head back down the hill and take the first exit at the roundabout.

-Madeira island isn’t really a beach holiday destination but if you need a fix of golden sands, Machico is your best bet.
+Madeira island isn’t really a beach holiday destination – Porto Santo is the place to head if you want a seemingly endless sandy beach.
+However, if you need a fix of golden sands, Machico is your best bet.
 The small cover near the marina is relatively sheltered and offers views of the surrounding cliffs as well as a safe place to swim.

 The town itself is small but quaint with a tiny fortress and an attractive church with an impressive Manueline carved doorway.